-The physiotherapist may further work on sport specific proto-type activity designing which will incorporate speed, agility, power, endurance and plyometric exercise regimes which will help the athlete get back to the sporting activity.
-It is also the duty of physiotherapist to identify the abnormal biomechanical faults and work out an exercise regime to correct it.
+The physiotherapist may further work on sport-specific proto-type activity designing which will incorporate speed, agility, power, endurance, and plyometric exercise regimes which will help the athlete get back to the sporting activity.
+It is also the duty of physiotherapists to identify abnormal biomechanical faults and work out an exercise regime to correct them.

 Physiotherapist assists in cardiopulmonary conditions to enhance the aerobic conditioning and strength of patients suffering from lungs and cardiac problems which prevents death and disability from cardiovascular disease.
 Physiotherapist teaches exercises to increase the aerobic capacity (mainly breathing exercises) in pulmonary conditions and expiratory techniques to clear the chest during the acute phase of the disease.
-The physiotherapist should work on overall well being of a patient though generalized complete body low grade strengthening exercises.
+The physiotherapist should work on the overall well-being of a patient through generalized complete body low-grade strengthening exercises.

 For those already affected by cardiovascular disease, the expert advice provided by physical therapists can help bring a return to usual roles.
-Physiotherapists help people return to work, education, community participation and fulfilled lives.
+Physiotherapists help people return to work, education, community participation, and fulfilled lives.

-In geriatric conditions exercises help regain strength, reduce age related stiffness in body, promote feeling of well being and reduce the risk of fall.
-Proprioception and balance exercises are of utmost importance in elderly people though it may not be as aggressively done as in young patients.
-Geriatric population can undergo community based rehabilitation programme where a group of elderly people can together perform the exercises designed to achieve the above goals.
+Exercises help regain strength, reduce age-related stiffness in the body, promote a feeling of well-being and reduce the risk of falls.
+Proprioception and balance exercises are of utmost importance in elderly people though they may not be as aggressively done as in young patients.
+The geriatric population can undergo a community-based rehabilitation program where a group of elderly people can together perform the exercises designed to achieve the above goals.

 Performing the exercises together enhances the capability through a feeling of competitiveness.
-In neurological cases the physiotherapist helps assist the physiological movement in paralytic cases.
+In neurological cases, the physiotherapist helps assist the physiological movement in paralytic cases.
 The common exercises include passive movements, active-assisted movement, active and resisted movements.
-These movement exercises initially help to avoid the de-conditioning of muscles and prevent joint mobility.
-Later as patient begins to perform the exercises the aim is to further load the muscles for additional strength.
-Various useful techniques like PNF, NDT, Bobath, etc can be implemented for correction of movement patterns and natural recovery of patient.
-These techniques are basically exercises designed scientifically and over period of research to facilitate movement and correct movement related disorders.
+These movement exercises initially help to avoid the deconditioning of muscles and prevent joint mobility.
+Later as the patient begins to perform the exercises the aim is to further load the muscles for additional strength.
+Various useful techniques like PNF, NDT, Bobath, etc can be implemented for correction of movement patterns and natural recovery of the patient.
+These techniques are basically exercises designed scientifically and over a period of research to facilitate movement and correct movement-related disorders.